isaacvasconcelos/SENAI-lista-de-exercicios/README.md

-# SENAI-lista-de-exerc-cios
-Listas de exercícios do curso do SENAI Maracanã.
+# Listas de exercícios do curso do SENAI Maracanã.